Non-loose torus knots

-\begin{proof}[Proof of Lemma~\ref{lem:nobypasses}] Suppose there is an effective bypass for $p_{k+1}$.
-We claim that the sign of this bypass is different from the sign of the first continued fraction block of $V_1$ (it has the single sign since $(P_1,P_2)$ is totally $2$-inconsistent).
-To see this we first notice that the sign of the bypass will agree with the sign of the region on the convex surface $P$ between the two horizontal dividing curves in Figure~\ref{fig:pants}.
-(To see this we will always orient the attaching arc of a such a bypass so that is passes the dividing curves corresponding to $p_{k+1}$ in the same direction that $\partial H$ does.
-Now the co-orientation on a contact structure orients the dividing curve corresponding to $p_{k+1}$.
-The sign of a bypass is determined by whether or not the orientation no the dividing curve agrees with the co-orientation on the bypass disk when oriented as above and so is fixed by the contact structure and orientation on its attaching arc.)
 We claim this sign must be opposite to the sign in the first continued fraction block of $V_1$.
 We assume this is not the case and derive a contradiction.
 We can do this by replacing $V_1$ and $V_2$ in $C$ with the universally tight solid tori whose sign of the first continued fraction block is the same as $V_1$ and $V_2$, respectively.
-By Lemma~\ref{standardstructures}, this is contactomorphic (possibly co-orientation reversing) to the complement of the binding of an open book supported by $(p,q)$--torus knot with a convex Giroux torsion layer added.
+By Lemma~\ref{standardstructures}, this is contactomorphic (possibly co-orientation reversing) to the complement of the binding of an open book supported by $(p,q)$-torus knot with a convex torsion layer added.